rooseveltframework/semantic-forms/README.md

 ### Add help text

-Include a label in the `<dd>` element with a matching `for` attribute to place help text beneath the input.
+Include a label in the `<dd>` element with a matching `for` attribute to place help text beneath the input:

 ```html
 <form class="semanticForms">